 Are there any fees beyond the class fees mentioned above?

 Yes, each family is charged a $40 per semester facility fee that we, in turn, pay to our host facility for use of their building.
-In addition, Wellspring collects an administrative fee of $5 per semester per child (with a $15 maximum per family) to help offset the cost of printing, web hosting, and other administrative costs.
+In addition, Wellspring collects an administrative fee of $10 per semester per family to help offset the cost of printing, web hosting, and other administrative costs.

 At home, my child is working above grade level.
 Can I put him in co-op classes above his age group also?

 This is a very popular question, because we have many bright homeschool students who are working above grade level.
 For co-op purposes, however, we do ask that you enroll your child in classes according to his age as of October 1.
 Some flexibility can be given to those with late fall birthdays.

 My child is in 11, but likes the classes offered to 12 and 13 year olds better.
 Can she take classes with a different age group?

 In order to ensure space for all of our families, we ask that you only enroll your child in her own age group's classes.

 What do I do if I have to miss a week of co-op?